Chorusgirl

 Chorusgirl is the musical project of Silvi Wersing formed in 2014.
-She spent her formative years as a musician playing bass and guitar in a string of bands, first in Germany, then in England.
-Wersing began recording demos on her own, and then with producer Jan-Niklas Jansen, at Bear Cave Studio in Cologne.
-When enough songs were ready to be aired live, she formed a group.
+The band have released three albums on independent record labels; Chorusgirl (2015), Shimmer And Spin (2018), and Colapso Calypso (2022).

 History

 Silvi Wersing spent her formative years as a musician playing bass and guitar in a string of bands, first in Germany, then in England, before striking out on her own under the name Chorusgirl in 2014.
 The songs mixed influences from the 1980s and 1990s (the Cure, Lush) with more recent bands of a similar vein (Vivian Girls, Dum Dum Girls).

 Wersing began recording demos on her own, and later with producer Jan-Niklas Jansen, at Bear Cave Studio in Cologne.
 When enough songs were ready to be aired live, she formed a group.
 Bassist Udo Westhoff, drummer Michael Boyle, and guitarist Caroline Arvensis joined in 2014.
 Though Arvensis was soon replaced by Diogo Oliveira, and he was later still replaced by Faith Taylor.

 The group released a single "No Moon"/"Dream on, Baby Blue" for the Odd Box Records' 100 Club series in early 2015, then later that year released their self-titled debut album on Fortuna Pop!.

 The band played Indietracks festival in both 2015 and 2017.

 On 11 September 2018 the band announced their second album with lead single "No Goodbyes".
 The album, entitled Shimmer And Spin, was released by Reckless Yes on 16 November.